tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "session tickets" {{RFC5077}}.
 Both mechanisms are obsoleted in TLS 1.3.

-PSK cipher suites can either use PSK in combination with an (EC)DHE exchange in order to provide forward secrecy in combination with shared keys, or can use PSKs alone, at the cost of losing forward secrecy.
+PSKs can be used with (EC)DHE exchange in order to provide forward secrecy in combination with shared keys, or can be used alone, at the cost of losing forward secrecy.

 {{tls-resumption-psk}} shows a pair of handshakes in which the first establishes a PSK and the second uses it: